Environmental archaeology

-Environmental archaeology is a sub-field of archaeology which emerged in 1970s and is the science of reconstructing the relationships between past societies and the environments they lived in.
-The field represents an archaeological-palaeoecological approach to studying the palaeoenvironment through the methods of human palaeoecology.
-Reconstructing past environments and past peoples' relationships and interactions with the landscapes they inhabited provides archaeologists with insights into the origin and evolution of anthropogenic environments, and prehistoric adaptations and economic practices.
+Environmental archaeology is a sub-discipline of archaeology which emerged in the 1970s and seeks to use archaeological data to reconstruct the relationships between past societies and the environments they lived in.
+It utilizes approaches from paleoecology to study past environments through the methods of human paleoecology and other geosciences.
+Reconstructing past environments and past peoples' relationships and interactions with the landscapes they inhabited provides archaeologists with insights into the origins and evolution of anthropogenic environments and human systems.
+This includes subjects such as prehistoric lifestyle adaptations to change and how economic practices have affected the environment.

 Environmental archaeology is commonly divided into three sub-fields: